ethankennerly/screen/README.md

 How many balls can you bounce?

-MOUSE to tilt floor.
+MOUSE tilts floor.
-CLICK to make a ball.
+CLICK drops a ball.

 Game jam, Dec 5 - 7.
 Ludum Dare 31.
 Theme: "Entire Game on One Screen"